glaubercss/aldeia_realestate/README.md

 ### FURTHER DEVELOPMENTS

+* Improve code by storing urls and page parameter to avoid code repetition.

-* Use a tool such as Airflow to automate the web scraping execution.
+* Use a ETL tool such as Airflow to automate the web scraping execution.

-* Create a cloud database and add new house advertisements incrementally.
+* Create a cloud database and add new house advertisements incrementally keeping track of publication date.